Pictures of a Fleeting World |

 One of the main lines in your work is quite obviously the double concept familiar/foreign.
 One often has the feeling that you are trying to present the familiar as foreign as possible, and on the other hand make the foreign familiar.

 I would like to make that a basic principle of my life.
-Whether my work lives up to this or not has to decided by others, but this is my opinion.
+Whether my work lives up to this or not has to be decided by others, but this is my opinion.
 I avoid saying that I travel somewhere, I prefer saying, I wish to be there.
 My films are not “memories of journeys, but impressions of a world into which I have brought mine with me, and therefore one comes to a kind of mixture between familiar and foreign.
 For a time, Orson Welles always took a small window frame with him, giving him a kind of constant familiar structure or feeling of safety wherever he went.
 In my case it is the camera that helps me to get familiar with things.

-Isn’t the camera more an instrument for getting a distance to things?
+Isn’t the camera more of an instrument for getting a distance to things?
 You’re putting something between you and the world that you’re filming.

 Let’s put it like this: I try to get closer to the world with the camera; of course it’s also a kind of protective shield which maybe hinders direct personal contact.
 The filmmaker is better known as a voyeur than an exhibitionist.